USA Funerals

 Using Phone Inquiries

 You do not have to give your name, address, or phone number to get pricing information over the telephone.
-Funeral homes must provide accurate pricing if you ask.
-In 2024, a "phone sweep" by the FTC found that over a quarter of homes failed this basic requirement.
+Under the Funeral Rule, funeral homes must give accurate pricing if you ask by phone.
+Consumer surveys over the years have repeatedly found that some homes fail to comply, so it is worth calling several and comparing.

 Tip: When calling, ask for the "Direct Cremation" or "Immediate Burial" price first.
 These are the baseline prices that help you understand the home's general price floor.